haskell/haskell-language-server/docs/index.rst

 haskell-language-server
 =======================

-Official Haskell Language Server implementation. :ref:`Read more<What is haskell-language-server?>`.
+Official Haskell Language Server implementation. :ref:`Read more<What is the Haskell Language Server?>`.

 .. toctree::
    :maxdepth: 2